 - Pull-apart foods (like these Pesto Cheese Bombs, or Pull-Apart Pizza Bread)

 - Make it and forget it (Crockpot meals have been a huge budget saver for our family − a few of our favorites include this Slow Cooker Chicken Curry, and this Hoisin Ginger Beef)

-Come back to this list and mix’n’match to keep things spicy + interesting.
+Come back to this list of cheap date nights for married couples and mix'n'match to keep things spicy + interesting.
 And please tell me about your own ideas below!
-We’re always looking for new ways to keep at-home date nights interesting in our own household.
+We're always looking for new at home date nights for married couples to keep things interesting.